gucwakj/librs/README.md

 ```
 cd deps/tinyxml2/
 mkdir build/
-use cmake-gui to configure with visual studio 9 and generate
+use cmake-gui to configure with Visual Studio 12 2013 {Win64} and generate
 open build/tinyxml2.sln in visual studio
 build Release solution
 ```